 The Benefits of a Weighted Sales Pipeline

 A weighted pipeline is designed to give you a high-level impression of your sales opportunities.
 It hinges on consideration of how far along the pipeline each prospect is and how likely they are to make a purchase.
-This helps forecast revenue and is particularly effective for businesses with numerous opportunities in the works and clearly defined pipeline steps.
+This helps with sales forecasting and is particularly effective for businesses with numerous opportunities in the works and clearly defined sales pipeline steps.

 The Drawbacks of a Weighted Sales Pipeline

-Unfortunately, relying on a weighted pipeline can sometimes lead to unrealistic expectations.
-For instance, if a small company has two major opportunities and one of them falls through, then a weighted pipeline could throw off their entire forecast.
+Unfortunately, relying on a weighted sales pipeline can sometimes lead to unrealistic expectations.
+For instance, if a small company has two major opportunities and one of them falls through, then using a weighted sales pipeline could throw off their entire forecast.

 Additionally, there are elements that a weighted pipeline does not account for, including repeat business, the performance of each sales rep, and other factors that can complicate a deal.

-Is a Weighted Pipeline the Best Choice for You?
+Is a Weighted Sales Pipeline the Best Choice for You?

 An alternative method is to look at the probability of each individual deal.
-Calculating the probability of specific opportunities in your pipeline often results in more accurate forecasts, especially for smaller companies with fewer ongoing deals at once.
+Calculating the probability of specific opportunities in your pipeline often results in more accurate sales forecasting, especially for smaller companies with fewer ongoing deals at once.